-Will you join Lumut Kinship in their work to end FGM in the Pokot Tribe by giving $50 a month towards this Kinship Home?
+Will you join the Lumut Kinship Project in their fight to end FGM in the Pokot Tribe by supporting them with $50 a month?

 Maybe you’re lucky enough that you’ve never heard of FGM?
 Or if you have, then maybe you’re lucky enough to feel that it’s “far away” and you’ve no reason to fear it will ever happen to you or the women you love.

-The women in Lumut Kinship Home in Kenya aren’t that lucky.
+The women in the Lumut Kinship Project in Kenya aren’t that lucky.
 They aren’t “far-away” from this evil practice, in fact, they are very close to it.

 FGM (Female Gentile Mutilation) is a practice of intentionally altering or causing injury to the female genital organs for non-medical reasons.
 The practice has no health benefits, and can cause a slew of problems including: